timsvoice/supplementary-buttons-anki/README.md

 project](https://pythonhosted.org/Markdown/extensions/attr_list.html).

 ## Custom user-defined keybindings

+You can change the default keybindings to your liking by going to _Tools > Power Format Pack add-on (options) > Keybindings..._ You will be presented with a table view of all available functionality on the left and the associated keyboard shortcuts on the right.
+To change a particular keybinding, double click on the shortcut and press the desired keyboard combination.

+Be aware that all keyboard combinations will be accepted, although some of them won't actually work in practice.
+If you assign the keyboard shortcut 'A' to a certain functionality, for example, the shortcut won't actually do anything.

-You can change the default keybindings by editing the `keybinding.json` file in your `Anki/addons/power_format_pack` folder.
-Please keep in mind that there is no check for duplicate keybindings.
+Also keep in mind that there is no check for duplicate keybindings.
 This means that when a keybinding is already taken by either your OS, Anki, this add-on, or some other running program, the result is undefined.

-This file needs to contain valid JSON.
-Basically this means that the key-value pairs should be enclosed in double quotes:

-    "key": "value"

-The opening and closing braces in the file `{` and `}` are mandatory.
-Each key-value pair should contain a colon `:` and should end with a comma, except for the last pair.
-See the file for valid examples.

-Invalid JSON cannot be parsed and will result in the use of the default keybindings.
-If you find that your new keybindings don't work (i.e. they don't show up in Anki, despite you changing this file), please use a JSON validator to check for faulty JSON.

-Modifier keys that can be used include: the function keys (`F1` through `F12`), `Ctrl`, `Alt`, `Shift`, ASCII alphanumeric characters, and ASCII punctuation characters.
-For Mac OS X, be advised that `Ctrl` maps to the <kbd>Cmd</kbd>
-key (or "Apple key"), NOT to <kbd>Ctrl</kbd>.
-If you want to use the
-<kbd>Ctrl</kbd> key on Mac OS X, use `Meta` instead.
-So, `Ctrl+Shift+[` on Linux
-or Windows maps to `Meta+Shift+[` on Mac OS X. The string `Ctrl+Shift+[` on Mac OS X will require you to type <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>\[</kbd> in Anki.
-Please make sure you understand this before opening bug reports.

-The use of an invalid key sequence will silently revert the sequence to the default setting.
-For example, invalid sequences are:

-* only modifier keys: `Ctrl+Shift`
-* empty sequence
-* non-existing modifier keys: `Ctrl+Iota+j`

-The order or case of the string sequence is unimportant. `Ctrl+Alt+p` is the same as `ALT+CTRL+P` or even `p+Ctrl+Alt`.
+You can sort either on functionality ('Action') or keybindings by clicking on the appropriate header columns.

-If you want to revert your changes to the default keybindings provided by Power Format Pack, please remove the keybindings JSON file in your add-on folder.
+If you want to revert to the default keybindings provided by Power Format Pack, click the 'Restore Defaults' button.
+You can undo any changes you made and keep the dialog window open by pressing the 'Reset' button.
+'Cancel' will do the same but will also close the window.
+Lastly, when you click 'Save', the dialog window will close and your changes will be applied.

 ## Disabling unused buttons
 The buttons can be enabled or disabled individually in *Tools > Power Format